 Dedmer van de Waal

 The Yentsch-Schindler Early Career Award recognizes an early-career scientist for significant and balanced contributions to research, education, and society.
 Dedmer Van de Waal is the 2020 Yentsch-Schindler Award winner for his outstanding fundamental research on the impacts of global change on harmful algal bloom dynamics and toxicity in freshwater and marine systems, scaling from physiological responses at the cellular level to ecological processes at the community level, and for his deep involvement in translating these complex scientific results into a language understandable by the public.
-Van de Waal, a senior scientist and currently acting Head of the Department of Aquatic Ecology at the Netherlands Institute of Ecology, will be presented with the award at the ASLO-SFS Meeting in Madison, Wisconsin in June 2020.
+Van de Waal is a senior scientist and currently acting Head of the Department of Aquatic Ecology at the Netherlands Institute of Ecology.

 Van de Waal’s research has been instrumental to understanding environmental controls on harmful algal bloom (HAB) dynamics and toxin synthesis in aquatic ecosystems.
 By combining field observations and laboratory studies, Van de Waal has demonstrated how environmental stoichiometry, specifically with respect to nitrogen, affects bloom formation and toxin production for various HAB species.
 His work also addresses the impacts of global change and rising carbon dioxide levels, and how interactions of HAB species with pathogens such as fungal parasites and viruses manifest on the community level.
 He has published 50+ articles in peer-reviewed journals which have over 1,000 citations.